-A hole in a hollow door is not always difficult to repair.
+Learning how to fix a hole in a door is not always difficult to repair.
 Large doors might need to be replaced if the hole has caused noticeable cracks to appear across the surface that are more than an inch or two long.
 Smaller holes can be patched in one of three ways depending on the door and the supplies available.

 Prepare the Area